Frequently Asked Questions and Answers- Online Instruction for Students with Disabilities

 Q: What happens now that exams are online?
 How do I get extended time for an online exam?

-Since ODS will not be able to proctor exams while the University’s instruction remains online only, we ask that you communicate with your instructors to discuss your exam accommodations in their courses.
+Since ODS will not be able to proctor exams while the University’s instruction remains primarily remote, we ask that you communicate with your instructors to discuss your exam accommodations in their courses.
 Your instructor must add accommodations such as extra time within the Learning Management System for you.
 However, they might not remember to do this unless you reach out to remind them.
 ODS is available to instructors and students to consult about unique circumstances regarding accommodations for online courses.
 Please refer to our page about how accommodations work in an online environment for more information.

 - Some instructors may opt for alternative assessments (e.g. essays, research papers,etc.) which would not require exam accommodations.